Jacqueline Asiimwe: Professional memberships and affiliations

 Jacqueline Asiimwe is a member of the following bodies, organizations and societies: (a) Uganda Association of Women Lawyers (FIDA Uganda) (b) the Uganda chapter of the International Coach Federation (c) a member of Forum for Women in Democracy (FOWODE) (d) a member of Gayaza Old Girls Association (GOGA) (e) a member of Uganda Feminist Forum (UFF) and (f) a member of Law and Advocacy for Women in Uganda (LAW Uganda).

 Consultancy experience

 GiZ Human Rights Program, Global Rights Alert, Uganda Women Parliamentary Association (UWOPA), OXFAM GB Pan African office-Nairobi, UN Women, Forum for Women in Democracy, DFID, International Centre for Research on Women, HIVOS, OSIEA, SHARP, European Union Delegation in Kenya, Ministry of Justice Kenya, African Union Women and Gender Directorate, Action Aid International, National Democratic Institute and British Council Uganda.

 Family

 Jacqueline married Peter Mwesige, a journalist, on 22 December 2002, in Perryman, Maryland, United States.
 The marriage was blessed with two sons.
-The marriage was officially dissolved in a sitting of the High Court of Uganda, in Kampala, Uganda, on 30 November 2021.
+However, it was officially dissolved in a sitting of the High Court of Uganda, in Kampala, Uganda, on 30 November 2021.
 The couple was granted joint custody of their two children together.